 The Role Accreditation Actually Plays in the Hiring Process

-Every young person is told that they will need a degree to go further in life.
+Every young person is told that they will need a college degree to go further in life.
 But not every degree is the same.
-Some come from big name schools and others from local community colleges.
+Some come from big name universities and others from local community colleges.
 Some schools are accredited and others find their niche outside of the traditional accreditation system.
 Knowing the role that accreditation actually plays when a graduate goes out into the world can go a long way in determining how to position your own internship, residency, or gap year program.

 Here are a few of the most common questions we get asked on this topic: